 There are a lot of Android phones that come on a budget and hence do not have a lot of memory.
 The shortage of memory makes it difficult for the user to click photos, save videos, play games, download songs, and accomplish a lot of tasks he wants to.
 To solve this issue, the majority of the people buy sd cards and use them as secondary storage for their phones.
 However, one common and major issue faced by a lot of people is the error "this device doesn't support this sd card."
 This issue is faced by almost every third Android user once in a lifetime.

-Are you one of the Android users whose sd card is not detected in their phone?
+Are you one of the Android users whose sd card is not detected on their phone?
 Are you worried that you have wasted your money?
 Are you looking for a solution?
 If your answers to the questions asked are yes, then I am sure you have already tried taking the sd card out and reinserting it more than once.
 Have not you?
 If yes, then here is the solution for you.

 There is not just one issue that causes your device to reject the sd card.
 People who have either gone through this issue or have a degree in computer science knows and understands the issues well.
 However, for a person who does not know much about technology, it is difficult to understand the issues, and hence, finding the right solution becomes a challenge.
 We will discuss the solutions to these problems later in the article.
 Here are a couple of issues that might be responsible for your device to reject the sd card.

 1SD card's compatibility issues

 This is one of the most common issues.
 In this case, your device will give an error of “SD card not inserted.”
 This can make a lot of people confused and they can go onto trying multiple solutions.
 Now the causes behind this can either be the mobile compatibility issue or the storage size of the card.
 It is possible that the storage space of the card way too large for the phone to accept.
-In both of the cases, the phone will not read the SD card and would return errors.
+In both cases, the phone will not read the SD card and would return errors.

 2Reading errors or incorrect file system